jesuscuevas/csus_website/_posts/2020-08-27-day-one-activity.md

 We have the ability to quickly access any fact known to mankind.
 Old school lecturing is out.

+### Let's prepare to succeed in this new world.

 I'm going to try new things, and they won't all work.
+If you're not into this, you've got 2 weeks to nail down your schedule, and it won't offend me in the least if you switch classes.

-### Our goal is for you to learn.
+### Our goal is for you to learn to reason.

 First principle, we're starting with this in mind.

-### What's the best thing to learn in college?

-We'll cover some technical topics in this course, and you'll grow familiar with them.
-But is it so important that you are comfortable with some fancy technique of integration?
-In 10 years, is someone going to call you out and say, "What's the PMF for a binomial distribution?"

-### Let's learn independent, critical thinking.

-In my opinion, this is the most important thing.
-Look at a problem, reason through it, and come up with a reasonable solution.
+Reasoning is an active process.

+### What unique value does a college course offer?
+(1,2,3,GO)

+You can read the book, which is more correct and thorough than I will ever be.
+You can watch lectures online from the most exciting, dynamic, and intelligent speakers in the world.
+How can your college courses compete?

-### You'll need to engage.
+### You'll need to engage and interact.

 It's going to take dedicated effort on your part.
 Don't sit back and absorb; ask questions, engage.

+An example of interaction is the warm call activity.
+Problem- not everyone is comfortable with this kind of interaction.

 ### I'm your guide.

-You can read the book, you can watch lectures online.
-I need to offer more value.

-### We're going to have lots of interaction
+I'll provide structure and facilitate interaction.
+I'll show you how to solve the problems.
+I'll help you understand the concepts.

 ### Community agreement activity

-breakout rooms.
-Sort names alphabetically